Cora Catherine Calhoun Horne

-Cora Catherine Calhoun Horne (November 1865 – September 23, 1932) was a Black suffragist, civil rights activist, and an Atlanta socialite.
+Cora Catherine Calhoun Horne (November 1865 – September 23, 1932) was an American suffragist, civil rights activist, and an Atlanta socialite.
+She was an African-American woman.
 She was an early member of the National Association for the Advancement of Colored People (NAACP) and a founding member of the National Association of Colored Women (NACW).
-She was the grandmother of entertainer Lena Horne and raised Lena when she was young.
+She was the grandmother of entertainer Lena Horne and raised Horne when she was young.

 History

 Horne was born in November 1865 in Atlanta, Georgia, to parents Atlanta Mary (née Fernando) and Moses Calhoun.
 She was the oldest of two children, her younger sister was named Lena.
 Her father had been the house slave butler to Andrew Bonaparte Calhoun, of Georgia.
 Moses later opened a small grocery, followed by a restaurant, boardinghouse, and land ownership, which ushered the family into the Black middle class.
 She and her sister attended Storrs Elementary School in Atlanta.
 She was baptized as a Catholic, but the family later attended First Congregational Church, which like her school was associated with the American Missionary Association (AMA).
 She was later confirmed at St. Benedict the Moor Church.
 Calhoun attended Atlanta University and studied education, graduating in 1881.